nicolaei/master/docs/thesis/source/06_results.md

 -------------------------

-As mentioned in [Discovery strategies], the access points measure the amount of times unique access points were discovered against their percived strenght.
+As mentioned in [Discovery strategies], the access points measure the amount of times unique access points were discovered against their percived strength.

 In this section you'll see the results of the three main different discovery strategies and how well they picked up the access points that are in